 After-School Programs and Private Instruction for Kids

-We are currently teaching after-school group Mindful Kids classes at public and private schools on Vancouver's North Shore.
-Our after-school program is a 'jazzed up' version of our mindful awareness-based classroom SEL programs.
-Through simple instruction and fun practices and games, kids learn to be mindful and kind to themselves and others.
-We also offer mindfulness-based SEL by private instruction, including for kids with autism (ASD).
+We provide after-school group Mindful Kids classes at public and private schools on Vancouver's North Shore.
+Our after-school program is a 'jazzed up' version of our Mindful Kids classroom SEL program.
+Through simple instruction and fun practices and games, kids learn practices that reduce their stress and grow their happiness, well-being and kindness to self and others.
+We also offer social & emotional learning by private instruction, including for kids with autism (ASD).
 The BC Ministry of Children and Family Development provides funding to families for our behaviour and social skills training for kids with ASD.

 Parent Education Workshops & Programs

 We offer workshops for school PACs and other parent groups on growing happiness and emotional health in kids (and parents!)
-We are also offering a new 6-week Mindfulness for Parents course on Vancouver’s north shore.
-The course will assist parents with integrating mindfulness in their lives, to help them reduce stress and grow presence, self-compassion, calmness and joy in their lives and parenting.
+We are also offering a new 6-week Happiness for Parents course to help parents reduce their stress and grow their well-being and joy in parenting and life.
 Please contact us to enquire about availability.

-We are offering Mindful Kids workshops for Girl Guides, Scouts and other community groups.
+We offer Mindful Kids workshops for Girl Guides, Scouts, after-school care programs and other community groups.
 These interactive sessions help kids learn to be mindful and kind to themselves and others.
 They are given tools to calm their minds when they are stressed or upset, and to make smart decisions.
 They also learn about and practice gratitude, replacing negative self-talk and other teaching that has been shown to grow kids’ happiness and emotional well-being.

 "With anxiety being such a problem among school-aged children, I think this program is so important to get into all the schools.
 Our lives and our kids are so busy and programmed, and we all need to be reminded or taught to be mindful and to be grateful, and to learn to self-regulate."